 The surname Galt was first found in Perthshire where they held a family seat from very early times.
 Gall was the name given to strangers, as in the Lowland Galt, but the name probably came from France.
 Conjecturally they moved north to Scotland with King David of Scotland.

-Important Dates for the Galt family
+Early History of the Galt family